Ada-Developers-Academy/independent-ai-topics/06-working-w-copilot/copilot-in-projects.md

 In our experimentation, we found that in the `routes.py` file, we could use a prompt with very few details to get the changes that we wanted:

-> Please update any uses of validate_book to use validate_model instead
+> Please replace all uses of validate_book with validate_model

-However, in the test_routes.py file, we had to add more detail for Copilot to recognize that there was a new class parameter that was required wherever the function was invoked and that we needed import the `Book` class:
+However, in the test_routes.py file, we had to add more detail for Copilot to recognize that there was a new class parameter which was required wherever the function was invoked, and that we needed import the `Book` class:

-> Please update all instances of validate_book(book_id) to use validate_model(model_class, model_id) instead.
+> Please replace all uses of validate_book(book_id) with validate_model(model_class, model_id).
 Import any required model classes.

 ## Summary